 Work-life balance is at the heart of The Adecco Group’s appeal.
 It has an enduring commitment to talent development, with unique initiatives like the “CEO for One Month” program.

-It invests heavily in training: In 2016, 100% of applicants for the annual training scholarship got funding.
+It invests heavily in training: In 2016, 100 percent of applicants for the annual training scholarship got funding.
 Women are encouraged to explore leadership and benefits are top notch.

 DHL stands out in how it is enriched by its dynamic, multicultural atmosphere.
 The company cares for its employees throughout their career with a range of initiatives, such as the unique integrated learning platform that sparks talent development.